Queue-Fair/magento/README.md

     `composer update`

-6) This will create a new folder `vendor/queue-fair/magentoadapter` and next edit `vendor/queue-fair/magentoadapter/queue-fair-adapter.php`
+6) This will create a new folder `/path/to/magento/vendor/queue-fair/magentoadapter` - and next edit `vendor/queue-fair/magentoadapter/queue-fair-adapter.php`

     `nano vendor/queue-fair/magentoadapter/queue-fair-adapter.php`

-7) In `queue-fair-adapter.php` set your account name and account secret to the account System Name and Account Secret shown on the Your Account page of the Queue-Fair portal.
+7) At the top of `queue-fair-adapter.php` set your account name and account secret to the account System Name and Account Secret shown on the Your Account page of the Queue-Fair portal.

 8) Change the `settingsFileCacheLocation` in queue-fair-adapter.php to match the folder path from Step 1)

 9) Note the `settingsFileCacheLifetimeMinutes` setting - this is how often your web server will check for updated settings from the Queue-Fair queue servers (which change when you hit Make Live).
 The default value is 5 minutes.
-You can set this to -1 to disable local caching but DON'T DO THIS on your production machine/live queue with real people, or your server may collapse under load.
+You can set this to -1 to disable local caching but **DON'T DO THIS** on your production machine/live queue with real people, or your server may collapse under load.

 10) Note the `adapterMode` setting.  "safe" is recommended - we also support "simple" - see the Technical Guide for further details.

-11) Note the `debug` setting - this is set to true in the version we send you, BUT you MUST set debug to false on production machines/live queues as otherwise your web logs will rapidly become full - but you can set it to a single IP address to just output debug information for a single visitor.
+11) Note the `debug` setting - this is set to true in the version we send you, BUT you MUST set debug to false on production machines/live queues as otherwise your web logs will rapidly become full.
+You can safely set it to a single IP address to just output debug information for a single visitor, even on a production machine.

 The debug logging statements will appear in whichever file php has been set-up to output error message information.
-If using Apache, it will appear in the apache error.log, and you can see it with
+If using Apache, it will appear in the apache error.log, and you can see the messages with

     `sudo tail -f /var/log/apache2/error.log | sed 's/\\n/\n/g'`

-12) When you have finished making changes to `queue-fair-adapter.php`, hit CTRL-O to save and `CTRL-X` to exit nano.
+12) When you have finished making changes to `queue-fair-adapter.php`, hit `CTRL-O` to save and `CTRL-X` to exit nano.

 13) To make the Adapter actually run, you need to edit the master Magento index.php file